 Seeings these relatives standing eager to join battle my limbs are giving way, my mouth is parching.
 I am trembling.
 My bow is slipping from my hands.
 My skin is burning.
 I find it impossible to stand firm , and my mind is reeling.

-A war weariness and world weariness together come upon him with dramatic suddenness.
-Under their impact he forgets all his social and family obligations, and wants to take to an ascetics life instead of indulging in what he conceives to be a senseless carnage under the guise of duty.
+A war weariness and world weariness together comes upon him with dramatic suddenness.
+Under their impact he forgets all his social and family obligations, and wants to take up an ascetics life instead of indulging in what he conceives to be a senseless carnage under the guise of duty.
 He becomes a pacificst and a quietist all of a sudden.

 He feels it is better to eat a beggars food than enjoy wealth stained with the blood of relatives and friends.
 Shocked at the prospect of a senseless carnage Arjuna decides to lay down his arms and surrender to the Kauravas, to court death at their hands or to become an ascetic.